eilvelia/tdl/README.md

   libdir: '/usr/local/lib',
   // Verbosity level of TDLib.
 By default, it is 2.
   verbosityLevel: 3,
   // Experimental option.
-Defaults to false.
+Disabled by default.
   useNewTdjsonInterface: false
 })
 ```